 Greg recently leaped into full-time freelancing and what a rollercoaster it has been.
 In this new video format I sat down with Greg to chat about three different animation projects.

 All of these projects offered their own unique challenges, from managing a team of motion designers to animating a solo project with complete freedom to being mentored by giants in the industry.
 If you're ready to get a taste of what the freelance lifestyle is like from one of the kindest people in the industry this commentary is for you.
 Enjoy!

 Want to take a behind the scenes look at one of these projects?
 Greg was kind enough to pitch in this free After Effects project file for you to download and play with.
-Just click the download button below.
-Note: This project file is for After Effects Version 14.0 and 16.0.

 Greg Stewart is a Motion Designer based out of Minnesota, but born Canadian.
 He's taken several School of Motion courses including Animation Bootcamp, Design Bootcamp, Explainer Camp, and is currently in the Advanced Motion Methods Beta.
 Greg has worked alongside some very well known animation geniuses, such as JR. Canest, and spent time working at Giant Ant.
 In short, Greg is legit.

 1. CROSS19 - DIRECTING A TEAM OF ANIMATORS

 Heading up creating a team to complete this motion project is no easy task.
 In this section Greg talks about his role as a project lead.
 We chat about how he handled setting up his team with the direction they need, and hiring last minute freelancers to complete deadlines.